CollectiveAccessProject/HINTImageViewer/README.md

 		<script src='js/jquery.tileviewer.js' type='text/javascript'></script>
 	</head>

 Once everything is loaded you can use Tileviewer as you would any other jQuery plugin.
-Create a &lt;div&gt; on the page and then turn it into a viewer like this:
+Create a &lt;div&gt; on the page and then turn it into a viewer like so:

 	jQuery("#mydiv").tileviewer({ ... options ... });

 There are many options, but most have reasonable defaults that won't have to change.
 At a minimum you will need to set two options: *src* and *info*

 *src* is the URL of the tile server providing data for the loaded image.
 Most tile servers take two parameters, the name of the image to view and the tile number to fetch.
 (Tilepic breaks images into a sequential stream of tiles numbered from 1 to however many tiles are required to cover the image at all required resolutions).
-The *src* should be the URL required to get tile for the image you want with the parameter for tile number at the end *omitting the tile number*.
+The *src* should be the URL required to get tiles for the image you want with the parameter for tile number at the end *omitting the tile number*.
 Ex. *http://demo.collectiveaccess.org/viewers/apps/tilepic.php?p=http://demo.collectiveaccess.org/media/demo/sample.tpc&t=*

 At the moment Tileviewer only supports Tilepic format images.
-We plan to extend it to support other tile servers in the near future.
+We plan to extend it to support other tile servers soon.

-*info* contains four values about the image needed for display: overall width and height, tile size, and the number of levels.
+*info* contains four key values about the image needed for display in the viewer: overall width and height, tile size, and the number of levels.
 Width and height are the original image dimensions.
 Tile size is set when encoding an image to Tilepic format and is almost always 256.
 The number of layers depends upon the image and tile size and is returned by the Tilepic encoding process.
 You can easily calculate the layer count after the fact if needed.
 Each layer is half as large as the previous layer, with the smallest layer fitting within a single tile.
-Halving image size repeatedly until both width and height are less than tile size will give you the layer count.
+Counting iterations while halving image size repeatedly until both width and height are less than tile size will give you the layer count.

-Tileviewer requires a browser than supports the &lt;canvas&gt; tag.
-Just about all do these days but it still is a good idea to check.
+Tileviewer requires a browser that supports the &lt;canvas&gt; tag.
+Most do these days but it still is a good idea to check.
 You can do that with code like this:

 	var elem = document.createElement('canvas');
 		if (elem.getContext && elem.getContext('2d')) {